The code used in this tutorial is available!

 Create a new node (inside the same

-.
+myworkcell_corepackage), namedmyworkcell_node.cpp.
 This will eventually be our main "application node", that controls the sequence of actions in our Scan & Plan task.
-The first action we'll implement is to request the position of the AR target from the Vision Node'sLocalizePart
+The first action we'll implement is to request the position of the AR target from the Vision Node'sLocalizePartservice we created above.Be sure to include the standard ros header as well as the header for the

-service:#include <ros/ros.h> #include <myworkcell_core/LocalizePart.h>
+LocalizePartservice:#include <ros/ros.h> #include <myworkcell_core/LocalizePart.h>

 Create a standard C++ main function, with typical ROS node initialization: